tfu04/Sandia-Data-Challenge-FA24/README.md

-Please extract EEG_Measurements.zip to root directory。
+** Please extract EEG_Measurements.zip to root directory.

 ModelGenerating.py:
 Generate the model for prediction, based on data in EEG_measurements that are related to Spanish or English.
 The model will be stored in 'Spanish Data' folder and 'Non-Spanish Data' folder.